 Audits Reveal Deficiencies

-Typically, all workers’ compensation insurance companies have an audited completed before the annual renewal date and after a policy has been canceled.
+Typically, all workers’ compensation insurance companies have an audit completed before the annual renewal date and after a policy has been canceled.
 The purpose of the audit is to verify the risk to the insurer so they can charge an appropriate rate.

 It works the same way with general liability insurance although some insurers will provide coverage for sub-contractors as long as the total of the sub-contractors’ cost to the GC is less than 25% of the total revenue of the GC.